-Her first book was a science fiction novel published in 2006 entitled, The Rise of the New Queen.
+Her first book was an experimental science fiction novel published in 2006 entitled, The Rise of the New Queen.
 After taking a six year break, she returned to writing in 2013 with a novel she had completed in 2007 entitled, The Assassination Race.
 After favorable reviews writing as Stich, she released Curse of the Sacred Wolf only months later.

 Official Selection 2018 The San Antonio Film Fest, Then Darkness Followed